Kalyan720/WebScraping/README.md

 Configuration
 Ensure you have set up your Google Custom Search API credentials correctly in main.py before running the script.

-Contributing
-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (git checkout -b feature/add-new-feature).
-3. Make your changes.
-4. Commit your changes (git commit -am 'Add new feature').
-5. Push to the branch (git push origin feature/add-new-feature).
-6. Create a new Pull Request.

-Please ensure your code follows the existing code style and includes appropriate tests.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 Credits
 - Requests: HTTP library for Python.